ADA Braille Compliant Signs | Call Us At 520 795-7446

 - Precisely where a sign must be installed, and broad requirements dictating where signs may not be installed

 In general, almost every sign that would be considered an “architectural” sign must comply with one or more of the ADA Guidelines.
 If a sign identifies a permanent room or space of a facility (including exits), directs or informs about functional areas of the facility, identifies, directs to, or informs about accessible features of the facility, it must comply.
-Signs for advertising and marketing purposes, temporary signs, company logos, and names are examples of signs or sections of signs that do not have to be compliant.
+Signs for advertising and marketing purposes, temporary signs, company logos, and names are examples of signs or sections that do not have to be compliant.

 Graphic Impact, located in Tucson, AZ, has several processes available for Custom ADA compliant signage.
 This includes digitally printed dimensional signage, “green” sustainable signage, and much more.
 We can work hand in hand with designers and architects or serve as the project lead.
 As experts in the field, and with our 32 years of experience in the area, we are uniquely qualified to partner with you on your next project